erxclau/rare-botanist/README.md

-# rare-houseplants-bst-bot
+# rare-botanist

 ## Description

 This repository contains code for the bot on the [/r/RareHouseplantsBST](https://www.reddit.com/r/RareHouseplantsBST/) subreddit.

-The robot uses the Python Reddit API Wrapper ([PRAW](https://praw.readthedocs.io/en/latest/)) to interact with Reddit.
-The robot also uses GitHub Actions workflows with cron schedules to run scripts.
+The bot uses the Python Reddit API Wrapper ([PRAW](https://praw.readthedocs.io/en/latest/)) to interact with Reddit.
+The bot also uses GitHub Actions workflows with cron schedules to run scripts.

-## Robot Roles
+## Bot Roles

 ### Create Review Thread